 South west of the islet, just outside a large sheltered bay, is where the most beautiful coral and rock formations can be found.
 It's also the best area for seeing banded sea snakes and hawksbill turtles.
 The cliffs descend straight into the sea and are covered with soft corals and anemones of purple, green, blue and pink.
 This creates magical, colourful wall diving.
 Look closely into the crevices and zigzag clams for all types of moray eels, the most common being the white-eyed moray.

 Caverns and overhangs are plenty, with a beautifully diverse finger reef replete with gorgonian sea fans, sea whips, giant brain corals, table corals and bubble coral.
 Bida Nok is home to lionfish, bearded scorpionfish, bird wrasse and moon wrasse, moorish idols, parrotfish and honeycomb grouper.

-Leopard sharks are common here as are black tip reef sharks and, although not regular visitors, whale sharks and mantas are seen here by some lucky divers every year.
+Leopard sharks are as common here as they are elsewhere in Koh Phi Phi, as are black tip reef sharks and, although not regular visitors, whale sharks and mantas are seen here by some lucky scuba divers every year.

 Although you probably will not want your dive to end here, as you surface above the water the islet rock formations will take your breath away.
 As you wait for the boat to pick you up you can watch the sea eagles soaring overhead.

-The reef itself is predominantly soft coral, sea fans, large barrel sponges and magnificent anemones, plus there's a great chance you'll see leopard sharks too.
+The reef itself is predominantly soft coral, sea fans, large barrel sponges and magnificent anemones, plus there's a great chance for divers to see leopard sharks too.